em22ad/CTRNN_timeseries/README.md

 [yplabel, confidence, classes, classConfidences, yp] = predict(XVal, @six_nn_bn, model, opt)
 ```

-## CTRNN and MEM-CTRNN Model Files
+## CTRNN and MEMS-CTRNN Model Files

 - As a convention, any file that is particularly related to CTRNN model is preceded by 'ctrnn_' in its name.
 The same rule applies to MEMS CTRNN model where relevant files are preceded by ctrnnm_.